-- (ii) Facts which support or are inconsistent with the opinions of experts are also made relevant.
-(Section 46) - (iii) Others: In addition to the opinions of experts, opinion of any other person is also relevant in the following cases: - (a) Opinion as to the handwriting of a person if the person giving the opinion is acquainted with the handwriting of the person in question; (Section 47) - (b) Opinion as to the digital signature of any person, the opinion of the Certifying Authority which has issued the Digital Signature Certificate; (Section 47A) - (c) Opinion as to the existence of any general right or custom if the person giving the opinion is likely to be aware of the existence of such right or custom; (Section 48) - (d) Opinion as to usages etc. words and terms used in particular districts, if the person has special means of knowledge on the subject; (Section 49) - (e) Opinion expressed by conduct as the existence of any relationship by persons having special means of knowledge on the subject.
+- (iii) Facts which support or are inconsistent with the opinions of experts are also made relevant.
+(Section 46): The Facts which are not otherwise relevant becomes relevant if they support or are inconsistent with the opinions of experts, when such opinions are relevant. - (iv) Others: In addition to the opinions of experts, opinion of any other person is also relevant in the following cases: - (a) Opinion as to the handwriting of a person if the person giving the opinion is acquainted with the handwriting of the person in question; (Section 47) - (b) Opinion as to the digital signature of any person, the opinion of the Certifying Authority which has issued the Digital Signature Certificate; (Section 47A) - (c) Opinion as to the existence of any general right or custom if the person giving the opinion is likely to be aware of the existence of such right or custom; (Section 48) - (d) Opinion as to usages etc. words and terms used in particular districts, if the person has special means of knowledge on the subject; (Section 49) - (e) Opinion expressed by conduct as the existence of any relationship by persons having special means of knowledge on the subject.
 (Section 50)

-FACTS OF WHICH EVIDENCE CANNOT BE GIVEN (PRIVILIGED COMMUNICATIONS)
+FACTS OF WHICH EVIDENCE CANNOT BE GIVEN (PRIVILEGED COMMUNICATIONS)